 Despite the income for Italy and itself the Vatican generates, to put the influence the Vatican exerts over Italy into some perspective, imagine if French politicians were working with certain German politicians to bring about changes in Germany to benefit France.
 If such a relationship were to be brought to light, a storm would blow up and the German politicians involved would very likely be accused of betraying their country.

-Yet few in Italy seem to consider Italian politicians who collaborate with the Vatican are doing something which might be considered a treasonable offense in other nations.
+Yet few in Italy seem to consider the Italian politicians who collaborate with the Vatican are doing something which might be considered a treasonable offense in other nations.

 Not All Italians Love the Vatican